DavidMarsanic/delete-facebook-comments/README.md

-# Facebook Old Comment Eradicator
+# Facebook Post, Comment, Likes Eradicator

 ![Clean Comments Inbox](Clean-comments-history.png)

+## UPDATE - The code now includes scripts to remove likes and posts too.

-This script automates the process of deleting comments from your Facebook activity log.
-It uses Selenium with Python to interact with the Facebook interface and remove comments.
+This script automates the process of deleting posts, comments, and likes from your Facebook profile.
+It uses Selenium with Python to interact with the Facebook acitivty log interface to remove the content.

 ## Prerequisites